-The City will update development standards, building codes, and land use regulations to promote artist housing, including joint living and working quarters (JLWQs) in areas where appropriate under the General Plan.
+The City will update development standards and land use regulations to promote artist and live/work units in areas where appropriate under the General Plan.
 The City will encourage employers, trade groups, and arts and cultural districts to provide housing opportunities that are affordable to artists and similar professionals.
-The City will continue to allow the conversion of existing commercial nonresidential buildings to JLWQs in specific commercial/industrial locations while considering the impacts on nearby viable businesses.
-The City will support bringing existing, unpermitted JLWQ units in commercial and industrial buildings into compliance with Building Codes and the Planning Code in a way that mitigates displacement of existing tenants and preserves affordability.

-Potential Funding Source: General Plan Surcharge and permit fees, 2415 fund of the City, SB2 Grant for Objective Design Standards
+The City will continue to allow the conversion of existing commercial nonresidential buildings to joint live/work units in specific commercial/industrial locations while considering the impacts on nearby viable businesses.
+Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees, 2415 fund of the City, SB2 Grant for Objective Design Standards Timeframe: 2025 Objective: Significantly increase production of live/work housing and housing for artists to match housing need.

-Timeframe: 2025

-Objective: Significantly increase production and protection of live/work housing and housing for artists to match housing need.

 Action 3.2.3: Promote flexibility in adaptive reuse to increase the housing stock.

-The City will encourage the reuse and rehabilitation of Oakland's historic building stock to provide additional housing units, safeguard neighborhood character, and preserve the energy embodied in the building's original construction.
-The City will amend land use regulations and development standards in the Planning Code to reduce constraints on adaptive reuse of commercial buildings for residential use, and help make clear how the Historic Building Code and Alternate Materials and Methods Request (AMMRs) can be used to facilitate the adaptive reuse of older commercial buildings.
+The City will encourage the reuse and rehabilitation of Oakland's historic building stock to provide additional housing units and housing Oakland residents, keep the neighborhood character, and to preserve the energy embodied in the building's original construction.
+The City will amend land use regulations and development standards in the Planning Code to reduce constraints on adaptive reuse of commercial buildings for residential use.
 Reuse in environmentally sensitive areas-including in warehouses adjacent to industrial uses-will consider health and safety impacts prior to approval.

-Potential Funding Source: General Plan Surcharge and permit fees, SB2 Grant for Objective Design Standards

-Timeframe: 2025

-Objective: Significantly increase reuse and rehabilitation of historic commercial buildings for residential use to match housing need.
+Responsible Party: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees, 2415 fund of the City, SB2 Grant for Objective Design Standards Timeframe: 2025 Objective: Significantly increase reuse and rehabilitation of historic commercial buildings for residential use to match housing need.